sgmurphy/wordpress-plugins/map-block-gutenberg/readme.txt

 Yes, yes, it's frustrating.
 See <a href="https://www.gmapswidget.com/documentation/generate-google-maps-api-key/">detailed instructions</a> from a similar plugin on how to get a map key.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/map-block-gutenberg)

 == Screenshots ==